randi2160/Selenium.Isotope/README.md

 ## Selenium.Isotope is a yet another Selenium fixture for FitNesse.

 Implemented only for FitNesse.Net (sorry SLIM users).
+Note: If you want to use SLIM with Selenium I would highly recomment to look at http://xebia.github.io/Xebium/

 ## Currently supports
-* DefaultSelenium (AKA Selenium.RC, AKA Selenium v1, AKA Selenium.Core)
+* DefaultSelenium (AKA Selenium.RC, AKA Selenium v1)
 * WebDriverBackedSelenium (local driver)
 * WebDriverBackedSelenium using RemoteWebDriver (Selenium HUB)